Monday, 30 August 2021

 The place Sendiyampakkam is 4 KM from Perani railway station, 5 KM from Chennai- Trichy National Highways, 23 KM from Tindivanam, 26 KM from Villupuram and 149 KM from Chennai.

-Nearest Railway station is Perani and Junction is Villupuram.
+The nearest Railway station is Perani and the Junction is Villupuram.

 The Hero Stone and Sati Stone will be covered in a separate post